incirLabs/react-ethooks/README.md

 This library is created and designed to use it internally in incirlabs projects.

+## Documentation

+For more information and usage examples, please visit at [https://incirlabs.github.io/react-ethooks/](https://incirlabs.github.io/react-ethooks/).

 ## Installation

 Install using your favorite package manager.